 AP Spanish is the "elite" Spanish class at NorthStar.
 Some students come to this class by working their way through previous levels of Spanish courses.
 Other students have picked up Spanish through their life experiences, but want to take a course.
 Either way, we will build on your existing Spanish knowledge and help you polish it and bring it to the next level so you can get college credit for what you know.

 Over the course of the year we will prepare for the AP Spanish Exam by thoroughly reviewing Spanish grammar and exploring Hispanic cultures and civilization.
 We will also broaden our vocabulary to be able to discuss a broad spectrum of topics.
 We will practice our vocabulary and grammar by reading and listening to Spanish as well as writing and speaking Spanish.
 Our goal is to be able to understand a wide variety of ideas and be able to respond to those ideas with our own thoughts expressed in correct coherent Spanish.

-Students who successfully complete this course should not only be able to gain college credit, but also should be able to use Spanish their own context.
+Students who successfully complete this course should not only be able to gain college credit, they should also be able to use their Spanish in their own context.

 If there are books and materials for this course, they can be purchased from our Online Bookstore.

 It was fun reading the different perspectives on a topic and how others had a different thought on the same topic.